 Fishing boats that are mainly and extensively utilised to fish for crabs are known as crabbers.
 These vessels are also alternatively referred to as the ‘fish trap’ boats as they come equipped with specific entrapping aids to catch crustaceans.

 In order to haul these trapping aids with the catch, these vessels have automated windlasses equipped.

-Factory Ship: This ship is like a floating fishing, processing, and preserving factory at the sea.
+The factory ship is like floating fishing, processing, and preserving factory at the sea.

 The factory ship does all those functions that are carried out once the fishes are brought to the shore.
 Know more about the factory ship.